ABD-01/crispy-adventure/docs/cpp.md

 1. For all the entires, use DFS.
 2. But we don't stop on finding the exit, and keep on continuing the DFS for other opening and other paths as well.
-3. Loop through all the entries and select the one wil longeest depth.
+3. Loop through all the entries and select the one wil longest depth.